-11th Grade Year: All juniors undertake extensive college and career exploratory work and focus on revising goals aligned with post high-school plans.
-Juniors complete two to three off-site job shadows in careers fields of interest.
-Service to the community is explored through on-site stewardship projects and service off-site.
+11th Grade Year: Includes deep college and career exploratory work, revising goals aligned with post high-school plans and polishing e-portfolio materials.
+Juniors will complete college and career shadowing/networking/visits based on their pathways interest.
+Guidance takes on more of a focus on helping students explore students' choices and pathways.
 15 hours of community service required.
-All juniors are required to participate in a year-long Junior Seminar class.
+All juniors are also required to participate in a year-long Junior Seminar class.

-12th Grade Year: Emphasizes finalizing post-high school plans.
-Seniors will get one-on-one support with the college application process (including financial aid and scholarships), career training, programs applications, and other post-high school opportunities.
-Seniors will also participate in a required year-long Senior Social Justice Capstone Seminar.
+12th Grade Year: Emphasizes what's next, and how to get ready -- including post-high school plans (college, financial aid, careers, additional training) and graduation requirements (E-portfolio, Senior Project, Senior Defense).
+Guidance is a space for support in meeting these requirements and helping ensure students are confident in their next steps.
+Seniors will also participate in a required year-long Senior Environmental Justice Capstone.
 Fifteen hours of community service continues to be required.
 Seniors must successfully complete and defend their Social Justice Senior Project and Leadership and Learning portfolio to graduate.